ptdecker/cbasics/README.md

 ##License

 These solutions are copyright under the terms of the GNU GENERAL PUBLIC LICENSE v3 (see LICENSE) with the following exceptions:

+* While not at all specified by the exercises, in the extras is included an implementation of the word cross-reference program from exercise 6-03 that also stems the words.
+It utilizes an imlementation of a Porter stemmer created by Martin Porter.
+As stated on his web site, the implementations provided on his site are free of charge (freeware).

 * The code used to implement the 'strlen()' function in selected exercises, including but possibly not limited to: itoa.c, itoaw.c, and itob.c are highly based upon the P.J.
 Plauger's wonderful work "The Standard C Library".
 As such, per the terms outlined in the preface of this work (p. xii), I include the following verbiage:  "Portions of this work are derived from The Standard C Library, copyright (c) 1992 by P.J.
 Plauger, published by Prentice-Hall, and are used with permission."